 For a full breakdown of the error messages that may pop up on your prepayment meter and how to fix them, please see our British Gas Top Up guide - the link for which is under the “British Gas Pay As You Go card” section of this article.

 If you have used up all of your credit, British Gas will provide you with £5 of Emergency Credit.
-In order to get the Emergency Credit, you will have to insert the relevant Pay As You Go card into the appropriate meter.
+See the previous section on British Gas emergency credit for details on how to activate it.

-If you run out of credit between 5pm and 9am (6pm and 10am in the summer) you may receive Friendly Emergency Credit and Sunday Friendly Credit, which will keep your supply running until 9am the next morning or 9am on Monday morning if you run out on a Saturday.
+If you run out of credit between 5pm and 9am (6pm and 10am in the summer) you will receive Friendly Emergency Credit, which will keep your supply running until 9 a.m. the next morning (or until 9 a.m. on Monday morning if you run out on a Saturday evening or a Sunday.

 - How do I read my gas/electricity meter?